#1 A lovable fantasy setting

 #6 Characters who start off powerful

 It accelerates the story past the token formalities straight into the exciting end-game finales with potentially cataclysmic ramifications.
-There’s still room for the characters to grow even further and Slayers does a great job at introducing new and interesting threats for Lina to deal with, but I appreciate not having to first sit through several episodes of watching these characters grow into the cool people they eventually become.
+At the same time, There’s still room for the characters to grow even further.
+Slayers does a great job at introducing new and interesting threats for Lina to deal with.
+I just appreciate not having to first sit through several episodes of these characters growing into the cool people they eventually become.